Shuyib/YT_dataviz/README.md

 `pip install -r requirements.txt`

-Then go through the codebook before you run:
+Then go through the codebook and the slides(PyCon-presentation.odp - Use LibreOffice).

-jupyter notebook/Data_visualisation_tool_YT.ipynb
+Then you can run the notebook:

+`jupyter notebook/Data_visualisation_tool_YT.ipynb`